 Staff

-Marge Smith Curator/Archivist
+Marge Smith, Curator/Archivist

 Marge Smith is the award-winning curator of the Kent Historical Society and the Sharon Historical Society.